 Reduce heat, cover and simmer, stirring occasionally to help break down the fruit.
 Cook until the fruit is the consistency of thick, lumpy apple sauce, about 15 minutes.
 (Add additional water, one tablespoon at a time, if it evaporates before the fruit is soft and saucy.)

 Remove from heat.
 Add cinnamon and ginger, and puree with a hand blender or in a food processor until smooth.

-Add honey, stirring until combined.
+Add lemon juice and honey, stirring until combined.

 Line a small square or rectangular baking sheet with parchment paper.
 Spread the fruit mixture evenly across the parchment, about 3-4 millimeters thick.